 Low-income students succeed at our institutions

-Our share of Pell Grant recipients graduating in four years ranks first nationally when compared to statewide averages for both public and private institutions.
+Low-income students succeed at our institutions.
+Our share of Pell Grant recipients graduating in four years ranks third nationally when compared to statewide averages for both public and private institutions.

 Our students receive national recognition

-In the most recent year, our colleges had 49 students who were named Fulbright Fellows, Goldwater Scholars and Truman Scholars.
-At the University of Minnesota 14 students received those recognitions.
+In the most recent year, our colleges had 28 students who were named Fulbright Fellows, Goldwater Scholars and Truman Scholars.
+At the University of Minnesota, 16 students received those recognitions.